What are people from Amsterdam called? All about the Dutch Capital’s inhabitants.

 Seeing as the country is called The Netherlands, and the people are called ‘Nederlands’ in their own language it might seem a little odd that in the English-language speaking world, we refer to people from this little European country as ‘Dutch’.
 The reason for this is quite interesting.
 In Old English, the world ‘Dutch’ just meant a people or nation (this resulted in Germany being referred to as Deutschland in German.
 But over time, English-speakers used ‘Dutch’ to refer to people from the area which is now the Netherlands and Germany, before separating into ‘Low Dutch’ (people from the lowlands – Belgium and the Netherlands) and ‘High Dutch’ – the Germans).
 To this day, we refer to people from the Netherlands as Dutch!
+So hopefully by now you understand how the Dutch like to name name themselves and their country, to make it even more confusing check out some world famous funny Dutch expressions.

-However you refer to people in Amsterdam (as long as it’s nice!), they’re some of the friendliest and most helpful people in the world!
-So if you’re visiting Amsterdam, why not give us a call?
+If you’re visiting Amsterdam, why not give us a call?
 We’ll be happy to help you find somewhere to stay, things to do or just give some inside tips on our beautiful home town!